LoreKeeperKen/PingLog/README.md

 # PingLog

 PingLog allows for continuous/timeless pinging with the replies directed to console window and log file.

 ### Usage

 PingLog was built for troubleshooting intermintent network/internet problems related to:
  * latency
  * connection loss

+### Language

+ PingLog supports English and (Probably) German.
+If you would like to add another language submit a pull request or an issue.

 ## Behaviour